3 Easy Tips to Check Hard Drive for Bad Sectors - Full Guide💡

 choose the target disk

-Besides, Qiling Disk Master provides an amazing feature, "Check File System."
-This feature allows you to repair the bad sectors marked during the surface test.
+Qiling Disk Master offers a feature called "Check File System" which enables users to repair damaged sectors marked during a surface test.

 Here is how to repair the bad sectors using Qiling Disk Master: